cferwerda/socsci_bootcamp/README.md

 * [Use SQL to interact with, query, and edit your data.](http://docs.cartodb.com/tips-and-tricks.html#the-power-of-cartodb)
 * [Tutorials](http://academy.cartodb.com/)
 * [CartoDB Map of the Week](http://blog.cartodb.com/categories/map-of-the-week/)

 ---
+###<a name="timemaphead"></a>TimeMapper  <http://timemapper.okfnlabs.org/>
+*Note:* We didn't cover TimeMapper in the workshop, but it's a simple and handy tool to have in your kit.
+To use TimeMapper, you need a Google account so that you can create a Google spreadsheet.
+Creating a TimeMapper account is optional, but it allows you to edit your maps later on.
+####To learn how to use it:
+*First*, watch the 1 minute tutorial on the website.

+*Then* look at the example Civil War [spreadsheet](https://docs.google.com/spreadsheets/d/1E_r2WyxQmk7SNQhjeWBWz_R6Pv-DMe8kZjHb3TOM9GA/edit?usp=sharing) and [map](http://timemapper.okfnlabs.org/carolinferwerda/civil-war-battles-timemapper-example-spreadsheet).

+*General steps:*

+1. Decide what you want to focus on.
+(All battles in a particular year?
+Only decisive battles?
+Battles in a particular area or involving particular commanders?)
+2. Create a new spreadsheet with the points of interest.
+Format the spreadsheet so that TimeMapper can read it.
+3. Find any additional media for each battles (an image or youtube video) and paste the link in the Media column of the spreadsheet.
+Fill in source information, descriptions, etc. This is the part where you can customize the message of the map!
+4. Publish the map according to the instructions on the TimeMapper website.
+Share the link to your map with others!

+---
 ## Data Sources